alexmnr/odrive_ros2_control_example/README.md

   - 5.0
 ```
 ## Example Command Sender
-There are two c++ nodes give in this project that implement the publisher mentioned above:
+There are two c++ nodes given in this project that implement the publisher mentioned above:
 - `testing/odrive_controller_value_publisher.cpp`: publishes a single value
 Examples:
 ```sh